altocodenl/tagaway/qascript.md

 					- 'Gallery title' must behave as described in 'select single file'.
 					- Thumbnails must must behave as described in 'select single file'.
 					- Sorting must behave as described in 'select single file'.
-				- Unselect thumbnails by clicking on the selected thumbanils.
+				- Unselect thumbnails by clicking on the selected thumbnails.
 				- The interface should return to 'navigation mode'.
 				- Select thumbnails again.
 				- Interface should turn to 'organize view'.